-Darius Samerotte focuses his practice on patent litigation matters.
+Darius Samerotte focuses his practice on complex commercial litigation matters.

-Prior to law school, Mr. Samerotte spent several years working in software and systems engineering.
+Prior to attending law school, Darius spent several years working in software and systems engineering.
 He has expertise in networking, real-time embedded systems, operating systems, compilers, computer architecture, web development, and digital signal processing.

-Mr. Samerotte was recognized as a Northern California “Rising Star” in 2017, 2018 and 2019 for Intellectual Property Litigation by Super Lawyers magazine.
+Darius was recognized as a Northern California “Rising Star” in 2017, 2018, 2019 and 2022 for Intellectual Property Litigation by Super Lawyers magazine.

 Insights View All